 - Winner Take All

 21. Lay Day Tournament – In the spirit of sportsmanship and in an effort to continue our charitable giving PCBT will hold a Lay Day Tournament for boats who would like to compete while fishing their designated Lay Day.
 Boats may enter at registration or via the Official VHF Channel prior to 8:30 AM Lines In.
 The entry fee is $1000 and will be split equally between the High Point Winner and the charity.
+This is an Omni Directional Sonar/Non Sonar combined category.
 All PCBT rules apply except points are for billfish releases only and there is no continuous clock.

 22. Hold Harmless Agreement – All participants, vessel owners and pro hoc owners consent and agree that the federal and state courts for Dare County, North Carolina, shall serve as the sole venue for any and all litigation arising out of participation in the Pirate’s Cove Billfish Tournament.
 In no way shall any participant distressed by any ruling of the tournament recover from the Pirate’s Cove Billfish Tournament, Tournament Control, Inc., Pirate’s Cove Billfish Tournament, Inc. or its officers, employees, volunteers or sponsors any sum exceeding his/her registration fee.
 It is expressly understood that all participants enter at their own risk and hereby release, discharge and hold harmless Tournament Control, Inc., the Pirate’s Cove Billfish Tournament, Inc. and its officers, directors, volunteers, sponsors and employees from liability for loss, damage, negligence, harm, injury, damage or death suffered by any participant, crew member, observer, vessel or equipment which may occur during this tournament.
 The rules and release shall also be binding on my heirs, executors, administrator or assigns.
 By paying the entry fees, my team and I acknowledge that we have read the rules and release and are bound by the same.